-- To create a safe, ethical, and responsible environment with guidelines that are understood by all. - To promote good conduct and behavior. - To ensure, so far as is possible, that every student in the school can benefit from and make a full contribution to the life of the school. - To promote all attributes of the Learner Profile. - To promote responsible student action. - To promote transdisciplinary skills. - To empower students to take responsibility for and to regulate their own behavior. - To deal with behavioral issues that arise in a positive, constructivist manner. - To ensure that all our students have access to guidance and counseling throughout the whole school.
+- To ensure that student well-being is promoted through the systems employed to guide and manage behaviors. - To create a safe, ethical, and responsible environment with clear guidelines that are understood by all. - To promote good conduct and behavior in all interactions. - To ensure, so far as is possible, that every student in the school can benefit from, and make a full contribution to the life of the school. - To promote all attributes of the Learner Profile. - To promote responsible student action and self-reflection. - To promote transdisciplinary and lifelong skills. - To empower students to take responsibility for, and to regulate, their own behavior. - To deal with behavioral issues that arise in a positive, constructivist and reflective manner. - To ensure that all our students have access to guidance and counseling throughout the whole school.